top of page

 Key Insects for Upper Kananaskis Lake Fly Fishing

 Understanding the lake’s primary food sources is the foundation of consistent success.
-These fish always are where the food source is.
-There is no such thing as “the fish aren’t eating today” they are, just not where you’re fishing or what you’re using.
+These fish are always where the food source is.
+There is no such thing as “the fish aren’t eating today.”
+They are, just not where you’re fishing or what you’re using.

 Mayflies in Upper Kananaskis Lake